roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2245-pi-hat/README.md

 ## Product Background

-The **RAK2245 Raspberry Pi Hat** is a complete and cost efficient LoRaWAN® Gateway Solution that will help you get started in developing a full LoRa® System.
+The **RAK2245 Raspberry Pi Hat** is a complete and cost efficient Gateway Solution that will help you get started in developing a full LoRa® System.
 It can be easily stacked on top of a cheap Single Board Computer (SBC) such as the Raspberry Pi 3B+.

-This LoRaWAN® Gateway Pi HAT supports eight channels and is available for all LoRaWAN® global frequency bands.
+This LPWAN Gateway Pi HAT supports eight channels and is available for all LoRaWAN® global frequency bands.
 The board is equipped and powered by a Semtech SX1301 Baseband chip and can provide low data rate LoRa® Radio Links over large distances.

 <rk-btn
   src="quick-start-guide.html"
-  label="Set up Your RAK2245 Pi Hat Edition - LoRaWAN® Gateway Concentrator Module" />
+  label="Set up Your RAK2245 Pi Hat Edition - LPWAN Gateway Concentrator Module" />

 &nbsp;